camilotejeiro/camilotejeiro.github.io/_posts/2015-05-07-android-random-text-widget.md

 [here]({% post_url 2016-01-08-android-quotes-display-apps-v2 %}).
 I am keeping this post for reference.

-Do you like to keep your notes in plain text files.
+Do you like to keep your notes in plain text linked_files.
 I am posting two little widget applications that might make your day brighter. hehehe :)

 So, For the longest time I was searching for a widget application that could